Lasers

 A typical laser pointer

-To put into perspective... the typical laser pointer you buy at some random supermarket has an output of 1mW, while the lasers which burn holes through steel typically have power outputs of a few thousand WATTS.
+To put this into perspective... the typical laser pointer you will find on the shelves at your local department store would have an output of around 1mW.
+On the other hand, lasers which burn holes through steel typically have power outputs of a few thousand watts.

 Optical Power Output